-This mall's light beige sandstone stands in stark contrast to the pulsating neon signs and crumbling residential blocks around it.
-Yet Langham Place has fast become a fixture of Mong Kok's chaotic shopping scene, with nearly 300 shops packed into 15 floors.
-It's especially popular with hipsters, who come for the local and Japanese labels in offbeat boutiques ranged around a spiral walkway on the 11th and 12th floors.
+The light beige sandstone of Langham Place stands in stark contrast to the pulsating neon signs and crumbling residential blocks around it.
+Yet the mall—with nearly 200 shops packed into 15 floors—has fast become a fixture on Mong Kok's chaotic shopping scene.
+It is especially popular with hipsters, who are drawn by the Asian labels in offbeat boutiques ranged around a spiral walkway from the 9th to 12th floors.
 Extra-long escalators—dubbed "Xpresscalators"—whisk

 you quickly up four levels at a time.
-The elegant glass-and-steel skyscraper across the road is the Langham Place Hotel, whose stylish dining patio, The Backyard, offers the serenest of outdoor sanctuaries in one of the region's most congested neighborhoods.
+The elegant glass-and-steel skyscraper across the road is the Langham Place Hotel; its stylish dining patio, The Backyard, offers the serenest of outdoor sanctuaries in one of the region's most congested neighborhoods.